varppi/ConfiDoc/README.md

 <img src="https://img.shields.io/badge/OpenTelemetry-F5B727?&style=for-the-badge&logo=opentelemetry&logoColor=black">
 </p>

-### <b>A document management service designed to aid secure document handling, to streamline access control and make it easier to discover sources of data leaks.</b>
+### <b>A document management service designed to enable strict access control, auditing and rapid identification of data breach sources.</b>
 <br>

 > [!CAUTION]
-> <b>This project is VERY work in progress.
-Not all the features advertised on the front page are implemented yet and the project has yet to undergo rigorous security testing.</b>
+> <b>This project is a work in progress and is yet to undergo rigorous security and general testing.</b>

 ## Roadmap
 - [X] Base features like account, document and group creation.